chrishutchison9/v1.chrishutchison.me/site/content/blog/visual-studio-code-as-a-lightweight-vue-ide.md

 ---
-title: Visual Studio Code as a lightweight Vue IDE
+title: Visual Studio Code and Atom as lightweight Vue editors
 date: 2017-10-14T04:06:39.357Z
 ---
 I'm really digging [Visual Studio Code](https://code.visualstudio.com/) as a lightweight Vue editor.
 I love PHPStorm but it was becoming a memory hog on my Ubuntu System.
 The default color scheme looks great as well.
 Check it out!